folio-org/docs/content/en/docs/Access/Additional topics/feesfines/feesfines.md

 * The stated overdue charge, as defined in the overdue policy
 * Whether overdue fines should be charged when the service desk is closed, as defined in the overdue policy

-Because you can define fine rates and loan lengths in different intervals - minutes, hours, days, weeks or months - FOLIO’s approach is to take the length of time an item was overdue, convert it to minutes, and then compare that date/time to the fine interval - also in minutes - to determine how to charge.
+Because you can define fine rates and loan lengths in different intervals - minutes, hours, days, weeks or months - FOLIO’s approach is to take the length of time an item was overdue, convert it to minutes, and then compare that date/time to the fine interval - also in minutes - to determine how much to charge.
 This is fairly simple when a library charges fines for all hours, but can become much more complicated when charging fines only when an associated service point is open.

-Note that FOLIO does not do these calculations until the overdue or overdue recalled item is returned.
-FOLIO does not yet offer a “running total” calculation for overdue fines.
+Note that FOLIO does not do calculations for overdue fees until the overdue or overdue recalled item is returned.
+Use [reminder fees](#reminder-fees) to have overdue items billed, and overdue notices sent, when an item becomes overdue.

 ### Example: A patron returns an overdue item at a 24/7 service point